venkataravuri/ai-ml-notes/docs/llm-powered-autonomous-ai-agents.md

 Autonomous agents achieve specified goals by breaking it into tasks, execute them independently without human intervention.
 Agents use a LLM to determine which actions to take and in what order.
 The agent creates a **Chain-of-Thought** sequence on the fly by decomposing the user request.

-## How do Autonomous LLM Agents Work?
+## How do Autonomous LLM Agents (Or) Apps Work?

-Agents make use of LLMs & tools to perform actions in autonomous fashion.
+Agents make use of LLMs, tools & memory to perform actions in autonomous fashion.
 LLMs act as agent’s brain, wherein tools enable an agent to take certain actions.
 Agents follow a Chain-of-Thought reasoning approach to decompose a problem into sequence of steps.

 <img src="assets/ai-agents-overiew.png" width="60%" height="60%" alt="AI Agents Overview"/>